How to Help Your Molting Chickens

 Your favorite chickens may no longer enjoy being held either because the growing feathers are painful.

-The new feathers are covered in a waxy substance that can be seen on emerging feathers.
+The new feathers are covered in a waxy coating that can be seen on emerging feathers.
 It will typically fall off on its own or be removed by the chicken while preening.

 How to Care For Your Molting Chickens